Beach Warning Flags

 Stay safe.
 Know the beach flags.

 When swimming in the Gulf of Mexico, safety should be your top priority.
-In Panama City Beach color-coded beach flags are in place to keep the public aware of sea conditions at all times.
-Remember, double red means stay out of the water - you could be arrested for ignoring this warning!
-So stay aware, and have fun on our gorgeous Florida beaches!
+In beaches along the Panhandle, color-coded beach flags are in place to keep the public aware of sea conditions at all times.
+Remember, double red means stay out of the water - you could be arrested or face stiff fines for ignoring this warning!
+But most importantly, ignoring a Double Red Flag warning could cost you or your loved ones your lives.
+So stay aware, follow the rules, and have fun on our gorgeous Florida beaches!

 Double Red - Danger!
-Water Closed to Public
+Water Closed to Public.
+Stay on shore.

 Single Red - High Hazard, High Surf and/or Strong Currents